electrode-io/electrode-native/docs/cli/start.md

-**Starts the react-native packager for a composite bundle**

-This command can be used to package multiple `MiniApp(s)` inside a single composite bundle and automatically starts the react-native local packager to serve this bundle.

-It can be useful during development, if ever you need to launch and develop/debug your `MiniApp(s)` from within a native host application which contains other `MiniApp(s)` along with yours.

-This command works in symbiosis with the `ern link` command, please refer to this command for more details.

-### Command

-#### `ern start`
+## `ern start`
+#### Description

-Create a composite bundle out of multiple `MiniApp(s)` and start the react-native local packager to serve this bundle so that it can be loaded within the native host application.
+* Create a composite bundle out of multiple MiniApps and start the react-native local packager to serve this bundle so that it can be loaded within the native host application

+#### Syntax
+`ern start`

+**Note**
-If you do not pass any argument to this command, it will prompt you to select a native application version from the `Cauldron`.
-It will use all the `MiniApp(s)` versions present in the `Container` of this native application version to run the command.
+If you do not pass an argument to this command, you are prompted to select a native application version from the Cauldron.
+The command uses whatever MiniApp versions are currently declared in this native application version container to launch the command.

-#### `ern start --descriptor/-d <descriptor>`
+**Options**

+`--descriptor/-d <descriptor>`

-Target a specific native application version, associated to the provided `complete native application descriptor`.
-This will use whatever `MiniApp(s)` version(s) are currently declared in this native application version container to launch the command.
+* Target a specific native application version, associated to the provided *complete native application descriptor*.
+* This option uses whatever MiniApp versions are currently declared in this native application version container to launch the command.

-#### `ern start --miniapps/m <miniapps>`
+`--miniapps/m <miniapps>`

-Provide one or more `MiniApp(s)` to launch this command.
-The command will package all the provided `MiniApp(s)` in a composite bundle and start the react-native packager out of it.
+* Specify one or more MiniApps to launch this command
+* The command packages all the provided MiniApps in a composite bundle and starts the react-native packager.
-You can use any valid `yarn` package descriptor for the `MiniApp(s)` provided to this command, including git and file system path schemes.
+* You can use any valid Yarn package descriptor for the MiniApps provided to this command, including Git and other file system path schemes.

-### Remarks
+#### Remarks

-This command can be considered as the `ern` equivalent of `react-native start`
+* This command can be used to package multiple MiniApps inside a single composite bundle and automatically start the react-native local packager to serve this bundle.
+* Use this command when you need to launch and develop or debug your MiniApps from within a native host application which contains other MiniApps along with your MiniApp.
+* This command works with the `ern link` command.
+For additional information, see the documentation for the `ern link` command.

+#### Related commands
+ `ern link` | Link to a MiniApp directory